www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/job-board/_applications.md

   "location": "New York, NY",
   "latitude": "51.5034070",
   "longitude": "-0.1275920",
-  "resume_text": "Sammy has many years of experience as an expert basket weaving...", "cover_letter_text": "I have are a very particular set of skills, skills I have acquired over a very long career.
+  "resume_text": "I have many years of experience as an expert basket weaver...", "cover_letter_text": "I have a very particular set of skills, skills I have acquired over a very long career.
 Skills that make me..."
 }
 ```